-Documentation for services must include a description of the presence and participation of the teaching Physician.
-The Resident may document the encounter to include a note describing the involvement of the teaching Physician.
-The teaching Physician's signature is then adequate to confirm agreement.
-Documentation of an encounter by the teaching Physician may make reference to portions of a medical student's notes.
-The combined entries of the medical student, Resident, and teaching Physician must be adequate to substantiate the level of service required and billed.
-Documentation must include the teaching Physician's signature for each encounter that will be billed as a professional charge.
+Documentation for services must include a description of the presence and participation of the teaching physician.
+The resident may document the encounter by including a note describing the involvement of the teaching physician.
+The teaching physician's signature is then adequate to confirm agreement.
+Documentation of an encounter by the teaching physician may make reference to portions of a medical student's notes.
+The combined entries of the medical student, resident, and teaching physician must be adequate to substantiate the level of service required and billed.
+Documentation must include the teaching physician's signature for each encounter that will be billed as a professional charge.

-Note: A hospital may bill Medicaid a clinic visit (facility charge) for patients seen by a Resident even though the encounter has not been signed by the teaching Physician.
+Note: A hospital may bill Medicaid a clinic visit (facility charge) for patients seen by a resident even though the encounter has not been signed by the teaching physician.